urbit/docs/tutorials/arvo/cli-tutorial.md

 ## The `shoe` library {#the-shoe-library}

-Here we describe the different cores of `/lib/shoe.hoon` and their purpose.
+Here we describe how sessions are identified, the `%shoe` `card`s that Gall agents with the `shoe` library are able to utilize, and the different cores of `/lib/shoe.hoon` and their purpose.

+### Session identifiers

 An app using the `shoe` library will track sessions with an opaque `sole-ids=(list @ta)`.
 These are typically called session ids, are are